mobify/mobifyjs/www/v2/docs/index.md

 ## What is Mobify.js?

 Mobify.js is a library for adapting websites across a number of different kinds of devices.
-One of the core features of Mobify.js is it's ability to capture and manipulate the DOM before any resources have downloaded, which unlocks the ability to do resource control, conditional loading, image resizing, javascript concatination and more.
+Core to Mobify.js is its ability to capture and manipulate the DOM before any resources have downloaded, which unlocks the ability to do resource control, conditional loading, image resizing, javascript concatination and more.